Dental Bridge Dallas, TX

 While dental bridges serve the same purpose, they come in different types to accommodate different dental cases.
 Here are the three main types of dental bridges:

-- Maryland Dental Bridge: Also called a resin-bonded bridge, A Maryland bridge offers a more conservative option.
+• Maryland Dental Bridge: Also called a resin-bonded bridge, a Maryland bridge is a more conservative treatment option.
 Instead of using crowns to place and support the prosthetic, we use metal or ceramic wings to hold a false tooth in place.
 The dentist will secure the wings to the abutment teeth, supporting the pontic in the middle.

 What is an Implant-Supported Bridge?